-The term UTF-8 in ISO/IEC 10646 stands for "UCS Transformation Format, 8-bit form."
-UTF-8 is an alternative coded representation form for all of the characters of ISO/IEC 10646.
-The ISO/IEC definition is identical in format to UTF-8 as described under Definition D92 in Section 3.9, Unicode Encoding Forms.
+The ISO/IEC 10646 definition of UTF-8 is identical to UTF-8 as described under Definition D92 in Section 3.9, Unicode Encoding Forms.

 UTF-8 can be used to transmit text data through communications systems that assume that individual octets in the range of x00 to x7F have a definition according to ISO/IEC 4873, including a C0 set of control functions according to the 8-bit structure of ISO/IEC 2022.
 UTF-8 also avoids the use of octet values in this range that have special significance during the parsing of file name character strings in widely used file-handling systems.